To request an interview with a DCEG investigator, contact the NCI Office of Media Relations:

 |Address:||NCI Shady GroveRoom 6E238|

 Dr. Chaturvedi earned a degree in veterinary medicine (1999) from the Andhra Pradesh Agricultural University, India and an M.P.H.
 (2002) and Ph.D.
 (2004) in epidemiology from Tulane University.
-He joined IIB as a postdoctoral fellow in 2005, became a research fellow in 2007, and was appointed as a tenure-track investigator in 2009.
+He joined IIB as a postdoctoral fellow in 2005, became a research fellow in 2007, was appointed as a tenure-track investigator in 2009, and was awarded scientific tenure and promoted to senior investigator in November 2016.
+He joined the Clinical Epidemiology Unit of the Clinical Genetics Branch in 2017.

 Dr. Chaturvedi studies the molecular epidemiology of two common cancers—head and neck cancers and lung cancers.
 His work addresses research questions on etiology and natural history that have high potential for translation into efforts for screening and early detection of head and neck cancers and lung cancers.